Dr. Morley Gunderson

 in Youth Employment and is the 2015 winner of the Carolyn Tuohy Impact on Public Policy Award at the University of Toronto.

-Some of the SPR projects which Dr. Gunderson has participated in since 1995 include:
+SPR projects which Dr. Gunderson has participated in since 1995 include:

-- Study of Post-Retirement Paid Employment in the Non-Profit Sector (for the HR Council for the Non-Profit and Voluntary Sector, 2009-10);
+- Study of Post-Retirement Paid Employment in the Non-Profit Sector (2009-2010);

-- Study of Labour Market Information (for the Canadian Supply Chain Sector Council, 2006-07);
+- Study of Labour Market Information (2006-2007);

-- Evaluation of the Sector Council Program (for Human Resources and Skills Development Canada, 2005-06);
+- Evaluation of the Sector Council Program (2005-2006);

-- Evaluation of the JobsNow Pilot Project for Ontario Works (for the Ontario Ministry of Community and Social Services, 2005-07);
+- Evaluation of the JobsNow Pilot Project for Ontario Works (2005-2007);

-- Evaluation of the Labour-Management Partnerships Program (for HRDC, 2002-03);
+- Evaluation of the Labour-Management Partnerships Program (2002-2003); and

 Education Graduates Over the Last 20 Years: Analysis with the National Graduates Survey," Ottawa: Human Resources Development Canada;